 Why is there a need for organ donation?

-There are thousands of people on a waiting list for organ transplants because they have one or more organs that are failing, yet each year over 1,000 people on the transplant list will die from organ failure, or become too ill to have a transplant.
+There are thousands of people on a waiting list for organ transplants because they have one or more organs that are failing, yet each year around 1,000 people on the transplant list will die from organ failure, or become too ill to have a transplant.
 These deaths could be prevented if organs were available for transplantation.
 Living with organ failure can have a huge impact on the person's lifestyle.
 Someone with kidney failure, for example, may need to spend many hours every week undergoing kidney dialysis, in which they are attached to a machine that replaces the functions of the kidneys.

 How can you become an organ donor?

 In the case of death or approaching death, according to the Human Tissue Authority, someone in a 'qualifying relationship' with you or who has been nominated by you can donate your organs if they believe that would comply with your wishes.
-However, in Wales, from December 2015, consent can be deemed as given unless the person has opted out.
+However, in Wales, consent can be deemed as given unless the person has opted out.

 The National Institute for Health and Care Excellence (NICE) has provided NHS healthcare professionals with guidance on how to obtain permission for organ transplants when someone has died or it has been clearly established that death is inevitable, and how to do so in a compassionate and dignified manner, as well as how to assess the dying patient's best interests.